Environmental Health & Safety

 - Phase I Assessment

 The first step in a typical IAQ investigation is a Phase I or preliminary assessment.
-Phase I assessments include interviewing occupants using an employee questionnaire and occupant diary (see appendix) and performing a walk-through inspection of the building or area of complaint.
+Phase I assessments include interviewing occupants and performing a walk-through inspection of the building or area of complaint.
+The interview(s) can include using an employee questionnaire and occupant diary (see appendix I and II).
 The questionnaire is used to obtain information about the nature of the employee complaints and symptoms and also to determine the magnitude of the problem.

 During the walk-through, building ventilation systems are evaluated and potential sources of contamination are identified.
 If the immediate cause or source cannot be found, a Phase II assessment is required.

-During a Phase II assessment, common indoor air quality parameters including temperature, relative humidity, and carbon dioxide levels are measured.
+During a Phase II assessment, common indoor air quality parameters including temperature, relative humidity, TVOC, carbon dioxide and carbon monoxide levels are measured.
+Frequently a data-logging study of basic indoor air quality paramets is performed.

 The most commonly cited quantitative measurements of indoor air quality are provided by ASHRAE, American Society of Heating and Air Conditioning Engineers, as presented in standard 62-1989.